xinehc/sarg-curation/README.md

 - **Evidence File:** `misc/evidence.tsv` lists all evidence used for creating SARG+ extension.
 - **Counts:** `misc/sarg.txt`, `misc/sarg_ref.txt`, and `misc/sarg_ext.txt` display the counts of different ARGs for SARG+, SARG+ reference, and SARG+ extension, respectively.
 - **Sequences:**
-  - `sarg.fa`: The combined reference and extension database.
+  - `sarg.fa`: combined reference and extension sequences.
   - `sarg_ref.fa`: The reference component of SARG+.
   - `sarg_ext.fa`: The extension component of SARG+.